-In September 2012, we completed an offering of US\$180 million in aggregate principal amount of convertible senior notes due 2017.
-In October 2013, we completed another offering of US\$800 million in aggregate principal amount of convertible senior notes due 2018.
-In August 2014 and in May 2015, we issued US\$500 million in aggregate principal amount of convertible notes due 2019 and US\$250 million in aggregate principal amount of convertible notes due 2020, respectively, to Priceline Group Treasury Company B.V., an indirect wholly owned subsidiary of Priceline.
-In June 2015, we completed an offering of US\$700 million in aggregate principal amount of convertible senior notes due 2020 and US\$400 million in aggregate principal amount of convertible senior notes due 2025.
-As an offshore holding company, our ability to make loans or additional capital contributions to our PRC operating subsidiaries is subject to PRC regulations and approvals and there are restrictions for us to make loans to our affiliated Chinese entities.
-These regulations and approvals may delay or prevent us from using the proceeds we received in the past or will receive in the future from the offerings of securities to make loans or additional capital contributions to our PRC operating subsidiaries and our affiliated Chinese entities, and impair our ability to fund and expand our business which may adversely affect our business, financial condition and result of operations.
+In September 2012, we completed an offering of US\$180 million in aggregate principal amount of 0.5% convertible senior notes due 2017, or the 2017 Notes.
+In October 2013, we completed another offering of US\$800 million in aggregate principal amount of 1.25% convertible senior notes due 2018, or the 2018 Notes.
+In June 2015, we completed an offering of US\$700 million in aggregate principal amount of 1.00% convertible senior notes due 2020, or the 2020 Notes, and US\$400 million in aggregate principal amount of 1.99% convertible senior notes due 2025, or the 2025 Notes.
+In September 2016, we concurrently completed an offering of 32,775,000 ADSs at US\$45.96 per ADS (taking into account of the fully exercised overallotment option) and an offering of the 2022 Notes.
+In August 2014, May 2015, December 2015 and September 2016, we issued US\$500 million in aggregate principal amount of 1.00% convertible notes due 2019, or the Priceline 2019 Notes, US\$250 million in aggregate principal amount of 1.00% convertible notes due 2020, or the Priceline 2020 Notes, US\$500 million in aggregate principal amount of 2.00% convertible notes due 2025, or the Priceline 2025 Notes, and US\$25 million in aggregate principal amount of 1.25% convertible notes due 2022, or the Priceline 2022 Notes, respectively, to Priceline Group Treasury Company B.V., an indirect wholly-owned subsidiary of Priceline.
+In December 2015, we issued US\$500 million in aggregate principal amount of 2.00% convertible notes due 2025, or the Hillhouse 2025 Notes, to Gaoling Fund, L.P. and YHG Investment, L.P., or collectively, Hillhouse, in addition to the aforementioned issuance to Priceline.
+In September 2016, we closed private placements of our ordinary shares with the respective subsidiaries of Baidu and Priceline at an aggregate amount of US\$100 million and US\$25 million, respectively.
+As an offshore holding company, our ability to make loans or additional capital contributions to our PRC operating subsidiaries is subject to PRC regulations and approvals and there are restrictions for us to make loans to our consolidated affiliated Chinese entities.
+These regulations and approvals may delay or prevent us from using the proceeds we received in the past or will receive in the future from the offerings of securities to make loans or additional capital contributions to our PRC operating subsidiaries and our consolidated affiliated Chinese entities, and impair our ability to fund and expand our business which may adversely affect our business, financial condition and result of operations.